iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Strict Separations Theorem.md

 ---
 ### **Intro**

+We prove the strict separations theorems between convex set in finite dimensional Euclidean space.

 **The strict Separations Theorem**:

 > For a nonempty, closed and convex set $Q\subseteq \mathbb R^n$, a point $y\notin Q$, there exists a nonzero vector $a\in \mathbb R^n$ and a number $b\in \mathbb R$ such that: